When to fly

 As you walk the city streets, it’s hard to believe that this tragic love affair was indeed fictional, because each corner brings the epic story of Romeo and Juliet to life.
 With every shadowy passageway, it’s easy to imagine the forbidden lovers’ nightly escapes and with each loud local shouting to another, you can see the Montague and Capulet families’ cutthroat power, force, and greatness among the city’s reality.

 Even though it’s widely known as ‘Piccolo Roma’ (Little Rome), this is certainly a city in its own right.
-Shakespeare’s tragedy may not be fact, but it does capture the true essence of the area’s notorious family feuding in the 13th and 14th centuries’.
+Shakespeare’s tragedy may not be real, but it does capture the true essence of the area’s notorious family feuding in the 13th and 14th centuries’.
 Its history still colours its present with strong family ties, family-owned businesses, and a lot of local connection.
 Spring and summer lure Italian-bound travellers visiting Verona to stroll the streets and to take advantage of the city in bloom.
 Marvel at religious architecture, absorb the ancient Renaissance art, and indulge in the incredible recipes of Italian bistros and cafes.

-This romantic and historical city is blessed with pleasant climate all year long, so depending on your personal preferences, there are plenty of great opportunities to book Verona flights.
+This romantic and historical city is blessed with pleasant climate all year long, so depending on your personal preferences, there are plenty of great opportunities to book flights to Verona.
 Spring (March to May) and autumn (September to November) are its best kept secrets, with warm and sunny days and slightly chilly nights, but summer and winter boast remarkable characteristics as well.
 High temperatures and hot, thick days make summer in Italy a beautiful Mediterranean getaway, but watch out for the occasional rain and thunderstorm.
 January and February are the coldest months of the year, but temperatures rarely drop below freezing.
 Crisp air surrounds the city, but still manages to warm the hearts of many international travellers.

 Getting around Verona